 OCMA Takes A Big Leap Forward: Grand Opening

 In 2018, OCMA revealed plans for an ambitious expansion–roughly double the facility’s size.
 The new Orange County Museum of Art would be built as part of the Segerstrom Center For The Arts in Costa Mesa.

 The new museum was designed to offer some 25,000 square feet of exhibition galleries, housed in a 52,000 square-foot facility.
-OCMA opened a temporary space at South Coast Village in 2018, its temporary home until the grand opening of the new facility at the Segerstrom Center could be held in October 2022.
+OCMA opened a temporary space at South Coast Village in 2018, its temporary home until the grand opening of the new facility at the Segerstrom Center.

 The facility itself is connected to the larger Segerstrom Center for the Arts; visitors can experience both the OCMA as well as the other destinations on the five-acre campus at the center including: